Azure-Samples/container-service-python-manage/README.md

     with [DC/OS](https://dcos.io) as the orchestrator,
     to manage deployment of containers to a cluster of virtual machines.

-1. Mount the file share with the Docker credentials in the cluster.
+1. [ACR] Mount the file share with the Docker credentials in the cluster.

     To make sure every machine in the cluster can access the Docker credentials, they must have access to the file share they were uploaded to.